 A deer feeder can be expensive especially when you are looking for a high-quality one.
 Homemade deer feeders come in different sizes and shapes, and the cost depends on the quality of the materials used and the features in the model.

-Features include the capacity of the container, the programming functions, materials, etc. But did you know that you can build one yourself?
+Features include the capacity of the container, the programming functions, materials, etc. But did you know that you can build and hang one yourself?
 Here are some deer feeder plans that are cheap and easy.

 Cabin style: Homemade Deer Feeder Plans